 For decades, banks have embraced the concept of associating enhanced services with transactional consumer banking accounts.
 A key player in this space today is StrategyCorps.
 By tying mobile benefits such as cellphone protection and roadside assistance accounts, they are helping banks increase client retention.
 Such services can also help you increase customer profitability per account while competing on something other than rate.
 This is an area where community banks are currently behind larger institutions.
 According to Strategy Corps, “just 10% of community bank customers and 16% of credit union members say their checking account earns rewards.
 That’s in contrast to 26% of megabank customers and 20% of regional bank customers.”Strategy #4: Effective Promotional Strategies

 It’s one thing to offer competitive services, but it’s another to promote those same services.
 In recent years, community-based institutions have found themselves competing against large banks and non-bank financial service firms that have almost unlimited resources.
 The best example might be lenders that advertise during the Super Bowl.
 How can you compete against that?
 The answer is to go back to grassroots.
 As a community-based organization, utilize social media to get your message out.
 Some community banks today are doing an extraordinary job of keeping themselves front-and-center in their customer’s eyes through social media and other inexpensive online strategies.
 In order to be effective, though, you need to engage your employees.
 How many of your employees today have updated LinkedIn profiles?
 How many of them are connected to your institution?
 Do you have a marketing strategy that drives your outbound content on social media sites?
 All of these are important questions to consider.
 They can also lead to more deposits through longer client retention and new relationships.

-Like this article?
+Like this article on core deposits?
 You can receive similar insights in your inbox when you subscribe to our Commercial Lending blog.